hongxinli/Dijit-Tree-CheckBox/Model-API.md

 <h3 id="query">query:</h3>
 > **_TYPE_**: Object

-> A JavaScript key:value pairs object used the query the store to determine the
+> A JavaScript key:value pairs object used to query the store to determine the
 > tree root object or, in case the query returns multiple objects, the children
 > of the fabricated root object.
 For example: `{type:"parent"}`.
 > If not specified, a wildcard search is performed using the store's